-A Federal Perkins Loan is a low-interest (5 percent) loan for both undergraduate and graduate students with exceptional financial need demonstrated through completion of the Free Application for Federal Student Aid (FAFSA).
+A Federal Perkins Loan is a low-interest, (5%), loan for both undergraduate and graduate students with exceptional financial need demonstrated through completion of the Free Application for Federal Student Aid (FAFSA).
 Federal Perkins Loans are made through a school's financial aid office.
-Your school is your lender, and the loan is made with government funds.
-You must repay this loan to your school.
-You can borrow up to $5,500 for each year of undergraduate study (the total you can borrow as an undergraduate is $27,500).
-For graduate studies, you can borrow up to $8,000 per year (the total you can borrow as a graduate is $60,000 which includes amounts borrowed as an undergraduate).
+Your school is your lender therefore you must repay the loan to your school.
+Undergraduate students can borrow up to $4,000 for each year of undergraduate study.
+The maximum for an undergraduate is $27,500.
+Graduate students can borrow up to $8,000 per year.
+The maximum for graduate students is $60,000, which includes amounts borrowed as an undergraduate.
 The amount you receive depends on when you apply; your financial need; and the funding level at the school.
-If you're attending school at least half time, you have nine months after you graduate, leave school, or drop below half-time status before you must begin repayment.
+If you're attending school at least half time, you have nine months after you graduate, leave school, or drop below half-time status before repayment begins.